hmakelin/gisnav/docs/pages/extend_gisnav.rst

 Extend GISNav
 ===================================================
-This section provides instruction and code samples that you can use to integrate GISNav with your own project by extending any one of the provided base classes in the :py:mod:`.nodes`, :py:mod:`.pose_estimators`, :py:mod:`.filters`, and :py:mod:`.wms_clients` packages.
+This section provides instruction and code samples that you can use to integrate GISNav with your own project by extending the :class:`.BaseNode` class and possible even implementing your own :class:`PoseEstimator`.

-You should start by implementing your own `Custom Node`_, and only move on to the other modules after you have a running node and your project needs more specific configuration.
+You should start by implementing your own `Custom Node`_, and only move on to the other sections after you have a running node and your project needs more specific configuration.

 ROS Nodes
 ---------------------------------------------------
 The `ROS 2 <https://docs.ros.org/>`_ nodes can be found in the :py:mod:`.python_px4_ros2_map_nav.nodes` package.
-The package includes the
-:class:`.BaseNode` abstract base class which must be extended by all implementing nodes.
-You may also want to look at the source code of the example :class:`.MockGPSNode` when implenting your own `Custom Node`_.
+The package includes the :class:`.BaseNode` abstract base class which must be extended by all implementing nodes.
+The :class:`.MockGPSNode` when implementation is provided as an example to get you started implementing your own `Custom Node`_.

-.. _The MockGPSNode class:
+.. _The BaseNode class:

 The BaseNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^